LIPS-scheme/lips/REFERENCE.md

 ```
 (< x1 x2 ...)

-Function compare its numerical arguments and check if they are
+Function that compares its numerical arguments and checks if they are
-monotonically decreasing
+monotonically increasing, i.e. x1 < x2 and x2 < x3 and so on.
 ```

 ## <<
 ```
 (<< a b)

-Function left shit the value a by value b.
+Function that left shifts the value a by value b bits.
 ```

 ## <=
 ```
 (<= x1 x2 ...)

-Function compare its numerical arguments and check if they are
+Function that compares its numerical arguments and checks if they are
-monotonically nonincreasing
+monotonically nondecreasing, i.e. x1 <= x2 and x2 <= x3 and so on.
 ```

 ## =
 ```
 (== x1 x2 ...)

-Function compare its numerical arguments and check if they are equal
+Function that compares its numerical arguments and checks if they are
+all equal.
 ```

 ## ==
 ```
 (== x1 x2 ...)

-Function compare its numerical arguments and check if they are equal
+Function that compares its numerical arguments and checks if they are
+all equal.
 ```

 ## >
 ```
-(> x1 x2 ...)
+(> x1 x2 x3 ...)

-Function compare its numerical arguments and check if they are
+Function that compares its numerical arguments and checks if they are
-monotonically increasing
+monotonically decreasing, i.e. x1 > x2 and x2 > x3 and so on.
 ```

 ## >=
 ```
 (>= x1 x2 ...)

-Function compare its numerical arguments and check if they are
+Function that compares its numerical arguments and checks if they are
-monotonically nondecreasing
+monotonically nonincreasing, i.e. x1 >= x2 and x2 >= x3 and so on.
 ```

 ## >>
 ```
 (>> a b)

-Function right shit the value a by value b.
+Function that right shifts the value a by value b bits.
 ```

 ## |
 ```
 (| a b)

-Function calculate or bit operation.
+Function that calculates the bitwise or operation.
 ```

 ## ~
 ```
 (~ number)

-Function negate the value.
+Function that calculates the bitwise inverse (flip all the bits).
 ```

 ## 1-
 ```
 (1- number)

-Function substract 1 from the number and return result.
+Function that subtracts 1 from the number and return result.
 ```

 ## 1+
 ```
 (1+ number)

-Function add 1 to the number and return result.
+Function that adds 1 to the number and return result.
 ```

 ## abs
 ```
 (abs number)

-Function create absolute value from number.
+Function that returns the absolute value (magnitude) of number.
 ```

 ## acos